 Texas custody law takes precedence over the premarital agreement with child custody terms.
 Couples cannot use the premarital agreement to dictate parenting time or have legal decision-making authority over a child if they separate or divorce.
 That is for the court to determine based upon statutory factors weighted according to the child's best interest.

 Furthermore, the premarital agreement cannot divest the court of custody jurisdiction over a minor child.
 Parents should negotiate a parenting plan in good faith with their attorneys' assistance and submit their parenting plan to the court.

-A couple might want to provide personal guidance for married life by reciting custody intentions, for example, by stating their mutual desire for joint custody and equal parenting time if they divorce.
+A couple might want to provide personal guidance for married life by reciting custody intentions, such as stating their mutual desire for joint custody and equal parenting time if they divorce.
 They might agree to one parent being the primary caregiver who works from home until they reach a certain age.
 What if the parent chooses a different career path?
-That is his or her right.
-Could the other spouse sue to enforce a premarital agreement that requires the other parent to work from home or not at all?
+That is their right.
+Could the other spouse sue enforce a premarital agreement that requires the other parent to work from home or not at all?
 No.

 Understand how some wishers affect personal rights and obligations and, as such, are not enforceable and will not bind the judge in divorce proceedings.
 In any case, such a provision should be made severable from the premarital agreement without affecting the overall validity and enforceability of the agreement's remaining terms and conditions.

 Provisions directing the child's upbringing and education may be included in a premarital agreement, although court enforcement might not always be available.
 Compare a requirement over education with a provision over religious upbringing.

 A contract that a child attends a private school and receives private lessons in music and arts may be enforceable in divorce proceedings.